 If you like to listen to panpipes and watch female dancers this post is for you.

 Today's dance is Hora Fetelor from Romania.
 It means Women's Dance (although in recreational folk dance men as well as women do it).
-It is usually an equal opportunity dance, although during performances (like the videos below), women are the preferred gender.
+It is usually an equal opportunity dance, although during performances (like version #2), women are the preferred gender.

 Version one is popular in the Western Hemisphere and with recreational folk dance groups.
-These young ladies are from Ottawa, Canada.
+If you're a regular reader of this blog you'll recognize the Dunav group from Jerusalem in Israel.
+Here it's an equal opportunity dance.

-This is Hora Fetelor distilled and refined, Romanian style; very beautifully done; danced slowly and gracefully with large white handkerchiefs.
+This is Hora Fetelor distilled and refined, Romanian style; very beautifully done; danced slowly and gracefully by a female group with large white handkerchiefs.
 The panpipe music accentuates the performance; it is the national instrument of Romania, where it is called the nai.
 This is a treat for the eyes and ears.

 If you enjoyed this you may also like:

 Women's Dances From the Balkans

 The "Flavors" of Bulgarian Rachenitsa, Part 2 (a dance which can be masculine, feminine, or flirty!)

 If you can't get enough of female performers, check out the Bulgarian singer Neli Andreeva and her two daughters in Nusha, a Family Music Project.

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States License.